jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 ### **STEP 3: Connect OAC to ADW**

--   In the Oracle Analytics Cloud Homepage, click on the **Create** button on the top-right and then click on **Connection** in the popped menu.
+-   In the Oracle Analytics Cloud main page, click on the **Create** button on the top-right and then click on **Connection** in the popped menu.

 ![](./images/300/Picture300-31.png)